RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros2_docker.md

     This does the following:
     - `docker run`: Starts a new Docker container.
     - `-it`: Interactive terminal session (`-i` = interactive, `-t` = allocate a pseudo-TTY).
     - `-v <host_path>:<container_path>`: Bind-mounts a directory from the host into the container.
-This allows you to share files between your host and container. <span style="color: red;">Note that only the files inside the directory will be shared between your host and container.
-Everything else lives inside the container</span>.
+This allows you to share files between your host and container. ❗Note that only the files inside the directory will be shared between your host and container.
+Everything else lives inside the container❗
     - `--name <container_name>`: Assigns the container a name.
     - `ros:foxy`: Uses the official ROS 2 Foxy Docker image (based on Ubuntu 20.04).